 ACRES is a nationally acclaimed coaching program that builds knowledge and skills so afterschool educators, librarians and anyone who works with youth in out-of-school settings can confidently facilitate Science, Technology, Engineering, and Math (STEM) experiences for youth.
-Thanks to generous funding from several national foundations, the program is currently offered at no cost to participants.
+If you invest your time, MMSA and the National Science Foundation will invest in you and cover the expenses of the professional development.
 The program was launched in 2015 as a project of the Maine Mathematics and Science Alliance.
 Participating in the ACRES series will help afterschool educators build facilitation skills and confidence in STEM.
 Educators who participate in the program will:

 - Gain exposure to current research surrounding STEM education for youth.